Advanced analytical devices, sensors, miniaturization, electrochemistry

 Students following this study track will spend the second study year at Åbo Akademi University.
 This study track includes courses in applied electrochemistry, chemical sensors, project work in analytical chemistry and the Swedish language.
 This study track will provide knowledge and skills needed for development of chemical sensors, which is a fascinating field of research aiming to provide cost-effective and easy-to-use analytical devices.

-In the EACH programme, the Åbo’s study track suits best to the students who have interest in development of novel electrochemical sensors for future applications in modern analytical devices such as “lab-on-a-chip” systems and wireless sensor networks.
-The use of sensors and automated analytical systems is ever increasing and is expected to shape the future of analytical chemistry.
+In the EACH programme, the Åbo’s study track suits best to the students who have interest in development of novel sensors for future applications in modern analytical devices such as “lab-on-a-chip” systems and wireless sensor networks.

 This study track will give the students the following specific knowledge and skills: